flgkd/integer-linear-programming-notes/notes/12-knapsack-problem.md

 4. The central DP task is to define a good state and derive the correct recurrence.
 5. For **0-1 knapsack**, the 1D capacity loop must go **from large to small**.
 6. For **complete knapsack**, the 1D capacity loop must go **from small to large**.
-7. **Multiple knapsack** can be efficiently reduced to a 0-1 knapsack problem by **binary splitting**.
+7. **Multiple knapsack** can be efficiently reduced to a 0-1 knapsack problem by **binary splitting**, which replaces a copy-count decision by a logarithmic number of 0-1 bundle decisions.
-8. **Grouped knapsack** chooses at most one item from each group and also uses a descending capacity loop in the 1D version.
+8. **Grouped knapsack** treats each group as one stage; a descending capacity loop prevents selecting more than one item from the same group in the 1D implementation.
 9. The usual DP algorithms for knapsack are typically **pseudo-polynomial**, not polynomial in the encoded input length.

 ---